Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of Joseph-Pierre MOÏSE (1773-1822; François dit Latreille, François dit Latreille, fils)

 Joseph-Pierre, son of Joseph Moyse and Marie Hébert, born at St.-Suliac, France, near St.-Malo, in June 1773, came to Louisiana with his widowed mother and a sister aboard Le St.-Rémi, the fourth of the Seven Ships from France, in 1785.
 He followed his mother to upper Bayou Lafourche, where he married Anne-Marguerite, daughter of fellow Acadian Bénoni Blanchard, at Assumption in June 1803.
 Anne-Marguerite had come to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France.
 Their daughters married into the Dauge, Giroir, and Parenton or Parenthon families.
 Joseph-Pierre died in Assumption Parish in February 1822; he was only 48 years old.
 He and Anne-Marguerite had four sons, but only half of them married, and only one of their lines survived.
-All of the Acadian Moïses of South Louisiana are descended from Joseph-Pierre and his oldest son:
+Whatever Acadian Moïses there may be in South Louisiana would be descendants of Joseph-Pierre and his oldest son:

-Oldest son Joseph Marie, born at Assumption in September 1804, married Marie, daughter of fellow Acadian Pierre Comeaux, at the Plattenville church, Assumption Parish, in February 1834.
-Their son Osémé Joseph or Joseph Osémé, called Osémé, was born in Assumption Parish in December 1834.
-Their daughters married into the Daigle and Heriard families.
+Oldest son Joseph Marie, born at Assumption in September 1804, married Marie Eurasie, called Eurasie, daughter of Pierre Comeaux and Clémence Simoneaux, at the Plattenville church, Assumption Parish, in February 1834.
+Their only son Osémé Joseph or Joseph Osémé, called Osémé, was born in Assumption Parish in December 1834.
+Two of their daughters married into the Daigle and Heriard families.
+One of their daughters, Émelie Marguerite, born in 1838, gave birth to a "natural" child in the final days of the War of 1861-65.
+Interestingly, it may have been this natural-born son who perpetuated the Moyse/Moïse family in South Louisiana.
 Joseph Marie died in Assumption Parish in November 1845; the priest who recorded his burial said that Joseph was 43 years old when he died, but he was only 41.

 Osémé married Adeline, daughter of fellow Acadian Henry Breaux and widow of Joseph Landry, at the Paincourtville church, Assumption Parish, in October 1860.
 Two years later, in September 1862, when his wife was pregnant, Osémé enlisted in Company H of the 2nd Regiment Louisiana Cavalry, raised in Assumption Parish, which fought in Louisiana.
 Daughter Marie Melodia was born near Paincourtville in February 1863.
 Osémé must have taken advantage of his unit's hit-and-run raids in the Bayou Lafourche valley during the summer of 1864; daughter Marie Olivia was born near Paincourtville in April 1865.
-Osémé survived the conflict and returned to his family.
-He died near Paincourtville in March 1869; the priest who recorded the burial, and who did not bother to give any parents' names or even mention a wife, said that Ozémé, as he called him, died at "age ca. 35 years"; nine months shy of that age.
+Osémé survived the war and returned to his family.
+He died near Paincourtville in March 1869.
+The priest who recorded the burial, and who did not give any parents' names or mention a wife, said that Ozémé, as he called him, died at "age ca. 35 years."
+Actually, he was nine months shy of that age.
 Did he father any sons?
 Was his early death war-related?

 François Joseph, called Frois, born in Assumption Parish in March 1808, died in Assumption Parish in June 1833.
 He was only 24 years old and probably did not marry.